AlexBocken/mykb/docs/luks2.md

 ## LUKS2 support
 Now create an additional file in `/boot/grub/grub-pre.cfg` with the follwing content:
 ```
-set crypto_uuid=UUID
+set crypto_uuid=device-UUID
 cryptomount -u $crypto_uuid
 set root=lvm/vg-root
 set prefix=($root)/boot/grub
 insmod normal
 normal
 ```
-and replace UUID with the same UUID as before, (again, a `ls -l /dev/disk/by-uuid >> /boot/grub/grub-pre.cfg` can help here)
+and replace device-UUID with the same device-UUID as before, (again, a `ls -l /dev/disk/by-uuid >> /boot/grub/grub-pre.cfg` can help here to get the UUID for `/dev/sda3`)

 Now we can overwrite our previously generated grubx64.efi with a luks2 compatible one:
 ```